A General Framework for Enhancing Sparsity of Generalized Polynomial Chaos Expansions: Brief review of the compressive-sensing-based gPC method

 Under some conditions, the sparse vector $\bm c$ in Eq.~\eqref{eq:cs_eq} can be approximated by solving the following $\ell_1$ minimization problem:

 where $\epsilon=\Vert\bm\ve\Vert_2$.
-The error bound for solving Eq.~\eqref{eq:cs_eq} with $\ell_1$ minimization requires definition of the \textit{restricted isometry property} (RIP) constant \cite{CandesT05}.
-For each integer $s=1,2,\cdots$, the isometry constant $\delta_s$ of a matrix $\tensor\Phi$ is defined as the smallest number such that
+The error bound for solving Eq.~\eqref{eq:cs_eq} with $\ell_1$ minimization requires definiting the \textit{restricted isometry property} (RIP) constant \cite{CandesT05}.
+For each integer $s=1,\cdots,N$, the isometry constant $\delta_s$ of a matrix $\tensor\Phi$ is defined as the smallest number such that

 holds for all $s$-sparse vectors $\bm x$.
 With some restrictions, Cand\`{e}s et al.\ showed $\bm x$ can be stably reconstructed \cite{Candes08}.
 Assume that the matrix $\tensor\Psi$ satisfies $\delta_{2s}<\sqrt{2}-1$, and $\Vert\bm\ve\Vert_2\leq\epsilon$, then solution $\hat{\bm c}$ to $(P_{1,\epsilon})$ obeys